frank-lsf/lsf-homepage/content/authors/lsf/_index.md

 highlight_name: true
 ---

-I am a PhD student in computer science at the [RISELab](https://rise.cs.berkeley.edu/) at UC Berkeley.
-My research interest is in machine learning and cloud computing.
+I am a PhD student in computer science at the [RISELab](https://rise.cs.berkeley.edu/) at UC Berkeley advised by [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/).
+My research interest is in big data systems and cloud computing.

 I started at Berkeley in 2019.
 Before that, I worked in the Big Code team at Facebook where I applied machine learning techniques to build assistants that help developers write code.
-I received my bachelor's degree in computer science and statistics from UChicago in 2017.
+I received my bachelor's degrees in computer science and statistics from UChicago in 2017.